RETURN TO PARANORMAL PAGE

 Okay, so you've compared your photo to those on my anomaly page and still can't find an explanation, and you're not faking it, so what's next?
 Below is a checklist for you to follow (as well as you can) when sending me your photo.

 1. Send me the original electronic photo exactly as it came off the camera.
-In other words, don't bring it into a photo manipulation program in an effort to lighten it or crop it or "circle" the anomaly.
+In other words, don't bring it into a photo manipulation program in an effort to lighten it or crop it or circle the anomaly.
 It's okay if you want to attach a cropped photo or one in which you've circled the anomaly as an addition, but I need the raw metafile data, which can be lost if you try manipulating the photo or, especially, saving it under another name.
 I also prefer it as an attachment and not imbedded into the body text.

 2. If the photo was taken with a non-digital camera, you'll need to have it scanned into an electronic format.
 (JPGs, TIFFs, PSDs, and PDFs are all acceptable.)
 You want to scan them in a fairly high resolution (300dpi at 4" x 4" is pretty good.
 Much bigger than that and it'll probably be too big for an e-mail attachment.
 I can handle up to around 4MG files.
 Bigger than that and they may not go through.)
+Send the entire photo even if the anomaly is in one small area only.

 5. Any other information you think might be pertinent.